Ronaldo Mouchawar

 Ronaldo Mouchawar (رونالدو مشحور), is a Syrian entrepreneur.
 In 2005, he co-founded Souq.com, the largest e-commerce retailer in the Arab World, making the e-commerce retailer the region's first unicorn.
 When Amazon acquired Souq in 2017, Mouchewar became vice president of Amazon Middle East and North Africa.
-He is a veteran of Maktoob, the internet portal purchased by Yahoo in 2009.
-In 2005, he launched Souq.com which as of September 1 2021 is a defunct e-commerce app replaced by its parent company Amazon.
+He is a veteran of Maktoob, the internet portal that was purchased by Yahoo in 2009.

 Early life and education

 Ronaldo Mouchawar was born in Aleppo, in Syria.
 His father was a merchant, and this provided the inspiration for the name of the e-commerce site.
 Mouchawar is also a former basketball player of the Jalaa SC Aleppo.

-Mouchawar holds a master's degree in digital communications and a bachelor's degree in electrical and computer engineering from Northeastern University in Boston, Massachusetts in the United States.
-He spent the early years of his career with the Boston engineering firm working in technology and business management, including a role as technical and systems consultant at Electronic Data Systems (EDS).
+Mouchawar holds a master's degree in digital communications and a bachelor's degree in electrical and computer engineering from Northeastern University in Boston, Massachusetts, in the United States.
+He spent the early years of his career with the Boston engineering firm working in technology and business management, including a role as a technical and systems consultant at Electronic Data Systems (EDS).